310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
 Ahhh—!
-Just watching you carry the ladder is making me nervous…!
+Just watching you carry the ladder’s making me nervous…!
 He might fall and get hurt!!

 It’d be really bad if that happened, so don’t do anything reckless just to get it done faster!